jagodevreede/repository-cleaner/README.md

 ## Usage

+You will need to run this plugin from within a maven project.

 This plugin provides two goals: `analyze` and `clean`.
 You can use the following parameters to customize the behavior:

 | Name               | Default value | Description                                                                                                                         |